 The consequences of inadequate school ventilation and its impact on student health, the health of school professionals, and overall school health may be long lasting.
-The solution to creating healthy schools with healthy students is understanding the importance of ventilation and prioritizing the measurement and control of the airflow in and out of schools.
+A school IAQ leader understands the solution to creating healthy schools, starts with understanding the importance of controlled ventilation.

 The EPA estimates that approximately 46% of U.S. public schools have environmental conditions that contribute to poor indoor air quality (IAQ).